PURPOSE OF THIS POLICY

 An emotional support animal (ESA) is one that alleviates one or more identified symptoms or effects of a person’s disability.
 ESAs are not permitted in university buildings, but may be permitted in university housing after approval by the University upon the submission of appropriate documentation, as set forth in this policy.
 For questions regarding ESAs in the employment context, contact OEO.

 ESAs are permitted when the student or employee residing in a university housing facility has first been determined to be an individual with a disability who has requested an ESA as an accommodation, and that individual with a disability demonstrates that the animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling.
 There must be an identifiable relationship or nexus between the disability and the support that the animal provides.
-These determinations are made by RDS (for students) or OEO (for employees and others) based on a written request and an individualized determination.
+These determinations are made by SDC (for students) or OEO (for employees and others) based on a written request and an individualized determination.
 The University requires reasonable verification that the ESA is necessary to accommodate the owner’s disability.
 Reasonable verification is required from a medical doctor, psychologist, audiologist, ophthalmologist, educational diagnostician or other qualified professional with enough knowledge and expertise to reliably establish the necessity of the accommodation.
-The appropriate office (RDS or OEO) will determine what constitutes reasonable verification on a case-by-case basis, and the University may deny a request for use of an ESA at the University’s reasonable discretion.
+The appropriate office (SDC or OEO) will determine what constitutes reasonable verification on a case-by-case basis, and the University may deny a request for use of an ESA at the University’s reasonable discretion.

 Students are not permitted to bring their ESAs into non-residential buildings such as classrooms, laboratories, business offices, recreational facilities, dining halls, Morgan Library, or the Lory Student Center; they are limited to the disabled individual’s residence in a university residence hall, apartment, or other housing unit, and only with prior approval.